 Since we have two kids we make the most of our chances to get away for our anniversary weekend so we don’t like to waste time traveling because our time is so limited.
-We had heard about the Umpqua Hot Springs for years but had never made it out there until we made it a priority to go this year for our anniversary.
-It was one of those amazing experiences that seemed like a dream, it was so wonderful.
-One of the best things about it was that we only had to drive two hours to feel like we were in our own little world.
+We decided to take a trip to Umpqua Hot Springs since it is conveniently located only two hours away.
+It was one of those amazing experiences we’ve ever had that honestly felt like a dream.

 Our original plan was to hit the 11 waterfalls on the North Umpqua River, but snow blocked roads prevented us from doing that so we just rolled with it and took our time and ended up going to Umpqua Hot Springs, Toketee Falls, Watson Falls, and Fall Creek Falls.